-Perhaps you were one of the thousands who clapped our NHS workers – A small but powerful collective gesture of recognition from a grateful public.
+Perhaps you were one of the thousands who clapped our NHS workers – a small but powerful collective gesture of recognition from a grateful public.
 We are all aware of supermarkets with special opening times for NHS workers, providing discounts or even gifting Mother’s Day flowers.
-You may be less aware of spontaneous initiatives such as Portraits For NHS Heroes which saw independent artists across the UK painting free portraits for NHS keyworkers as personal thank you.
+You may be less aware of spontaneous initiatives such as Portraits for NHS Heroes which saw independent artists across the UK painting free portraits for NHS key workers as a personal thankyou.
 A fabulous virtual exhibition of these portraits was launched today.

 It begs the question – how do we honour the everyday heroes in our own organisations?

 Safeguarding the organisation and its mission has been the product of the everyday heroism of the many not the few

 The word hero comes from the Greek “heros” meaning to protect or defend.
 We typically think of heroes as exceptional beings, but the Coronavirus pandemic has highlighted that safeguarding the organisation and its mission has been a product of the everyday heroism of the many, not the few.
 I’m talking about those selfless acts which individuals in all sectors and roles, and at all levels, have taken to “keep the show on the road” in previously unimaginable situations.

 This everyday heroism has taken many shapes and forms.
 The chances are that you and many of your people have gone to extraordinary lengths to work from home whilst juggling caring, home schooling or other pressures in environments not entirely fit for homeworking.
 I recently spoke to one person whose ironing board had initially served as her desk!
 Others may have endured excessive workloads throughout the extended period of lockdown.
 Some have risked their own health to deliver services to the public.
 Many have shown extraordinary ingenuity in coming up with solutions and workarounds to organisational problems.
 And most will have done so whilst coping with a range of personal anxieties and issues arising from the pandemic.